 Also be aware that in certain states, credit bureaus charge a fee to freeze or unfreeze your credit.
-Depending upon your situation, you may be asked to pay when implementing or lifting a freeze.
-Check the links below to understand costs in your state.
+Depending upon your situation, the agencies may ask you to pay when implementing or lifting a freeze.
+Check the links below to understand the costs in your state.

-One last tip: If you choose to implement any form of credit security with the various agencies, do not lose the PIN provided by the credit bureaus.
-The bureaus will require this PIN if you ever wish to lift a freeze to obtain new credit, and the process for reestablishing a lost PIN is intentionally onerous.
-Learn from our experience (some gained the hard way and some vicariously), to safeguard your credit bureau PINs, store them with your other important passwords, and prevent yourself a major headache down the line.
+One last tip: If you choose to implement any form of Credit Security with the various agencies, do not lose the PIN provided by the credit bureaus.
+The bureaus will require this PIN if you ever wish to lift a freeze to obtain new credit, and the process for re-establishing a lost PIN is intentionally onerous.

-As always, feel welcome to share this email with anyone who would find the information valuable.
-To contact your SYM team with specific questions or concerns, visit SYM online at www.SYM.com, or call 800-888-7968 to speak with an advisor.
+To contact your SYM team with specific questions or concerns or for help managing your personal investments, visit SYM online, or call 800-888-7968 to speak with an advisor.